tc39/proposal-module-keys/README.md

 The attached code should not be susceptible to impersonation as long as a module does not leak its `privateKey`, `box`, or `unbox` functions.

+If a module identity were based on a string name, then loading the same module in a separate realm (e.g. via `<iframe>`) might allow bypasses.
+All mutable state in this proposal is per realm, so this proposal should not suffer this vector.

-**Attacking the policy** - if we store grant decisions in a configuration file like `package.json`, a lower privileged module could (temporarily or not) edit that file to grants itself more privileges.
+**Attacking the policy** - For server-side code, if we store grant decisions in a configuration file like `package.json`, a lower privileged module could (temporarily or not) edit that file to grants itself more privileges.

-**Attack of the clones** - since CommonJS modules typically load from the file system, a lower privileged module could use the `fs` builtin to prepend script it wishes to run to the main file of a more highly privileged module.
+**Attack of the clones** - For server-side code, a lower privileged module could prepend script it wishes to run to the main file of a more highly privileged module.

 We do not attempt to solve these last two problems.
 Existing techniques like denying the node runtime write access to source and configuration files and doing resource integrity checks on load should suffice.

-**Attacking objects** - Node.js does not just run JS.
-C++ addons may be able to violate the assumptions that underlie our [random oracle replacement](#ror).
+**Attacking objects** - For server-side code, Node.js does not run JS.
+C++ addons may be
+able to violate the assumptions that underlie our [random oracle replacement](#ror).
-Programmatic access to out-of-band debuggers ([1][debugger] [2][vm.debug]).
-[Deserialize APIs][] have also allowed object forgery in similar systems.
+Programmatic access to out-of-band debuggers ([1][debugger] [2][vm.debug]), and [deserialize APIs][] have also allowed object forgery in similar systems.

 We do not attempt to solve these problems either.
 "If you can't trust native code who can you trust" is not an ideal security posture, but project teams should already be careful about which C++ addons they load in production, and a feature like this might allow bounding access to out-of-band APIs (like debug hooks and deserialization APIs) which would be a better security situation than having no such bounds.
+(Debug APIs should probably be turned off in production.)

 <!-- Also I could have put a ! in the wrong place.
      It wouldn't be the first time. -->